Transformation and symmetries for the Andrews-Garvan crank function: Introduction

 \\ Equivalently we define

-In this paper, we look at the transformation and symmetry of this function, when $z$ is a primitive $p$-th root of unity.
-We find that the crank function satisfies the same type of symmetries as the rank generating function, which was the subject of our interest in \cite{Ga-Ri}. \\\\ Let $N(m,n)$ denote the number of partitions of $n$ with rank $m$ and let $R(z,q)$ denote the two-variable generating function for the Dyson rank function so that
+In this paper, we look at the transformation and symmetry of this function, when $z$ is a primitive $p$-th root of unity $\zeta_p$.
+We find that the crank function satisfies the same type of symmetries as the rank generating function, which was our subject of interest in \cite{Ga-Ri}. \\\\ Throughout this paper we use the standard $q$-notation: